grupo-avispa/scitos2/scitos2_core/README.md

 ## Overview

-This package provides the abstract interfaces (virtual base classes) for the Scitos Modules.
-These interfaces are utilized by the `scitos2_mira` package to facilitate communication with the various Scitos modules.
+This package provides abstract interfaces (virtual base classes) used within the `scitos2` package to communicate with the various Scitos modules.
+The package contains:
+* module (e.g. `battery`, `charger`, `display`, `drive`, ...)
+* sink logger: a logger that reads data from MIRA logger and writes it to RCL logger.